NN4Neurosim/nn4n-dev.github.io/README.md

 # Network Structures
 ### Vanilla CTRNN
-A simplistic Vanilla CTRNN contains three layers, an input layer, a hidden layer, and an readout layer as depicted below.
+A simplistic Vanilla CTRNN contains three layers: an input layer, a hidden layer, and a readout layer, as depicted below.

 <p align="center">
   <img src="{{ '/assets/images/basics/RNN_structure.png' | relative_url }}" width="400" alt="Description of RNN Structure">
 </p>

 The yellow nodes represent neurons that project input signals to the hidden layer, the green neurons are in the hidden layer, and the purple nodes represent neurons that read out from the hidden layer neurons.
 Both input and readout neurons are 'imagined' to be there.
-I.e., they only project or receives signals and therefore do not have activations and internal states.
+I.e., they only project or receive signals and, therefore, do not have activations and internal states.

 ### Excitatory-Inhibitory Constrained CTRNN
 The implementation of CTRNN also supports Excitatory-Inhibitory constrained continuous-time RNN (EIRNN) similar to what was proposed by H. Francis Song, Guangyu R. Yang, and Xiao-Jing Wang in [Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework](https://doi.org/10.1371/journal.pcbi.1004792)